mitulsavani/X_O/README.md

 ### Reducer

-The application have one reducer named as `gameReducer.js` which is responsible to return the updated state.
+The application has one reducer named as `gameReducer.js` which is responsible to return the updated state.

 ## Algorithms Explanation

 ### Update Board

-From GameScreen.js : <br>
+From `GameScreen.js` : <br>
-I am fetching the  `rowIndex` and `colIndex` of the cell that user clicks from the  component props and then dispatching `UPDATE_CELL` action with the payload( rowIndex and colIndex).
+I am fetching the  `rowIndex` and `colIndex` of the cell when player clicks on the cell from the component props and then dispatching `UPDATE_CELL` action with the payload( rowIndex and colIndex).

 From gameReducer.js : <br>
 Then, I am making a copy of our `currentBoard` and changing the value of that cell with the `currentPlayer ('X' or 'O')` and returning the `newBoard`.